parker-hoskovec/P1-BackEnd/README.md

 ***
 ## Project Description
 ***
-A RESTful web API for submitting requests as an employee and approving those requests as a manager.
+A RESTful web API powered by Hibernate and GCP databases.
+This service can be used to submit reimbursment requests as an employee and review those requests as a manager.

 ## Technologies Used
 ***